Hadokane/CCI_PP4_Radicool_Store/README.md

 This follows the same reasoning and principles as the above two sections.

 The added benefit of a **Featured Item** is that this is the only item directly purchasable* from the home page.
 Driving user interactions, wish list additions and sales for a specific item in line with site goals.
-Improving interactions for the user and driving sales for Brand Accounts.
+Improving user interactions and driving sales.

 *(addable to cart)